archisvaze/archisvaze/README.md

 ---

-I am a full-stack developer highly skilled at the MERN/PERN stack and many other technologies such as NextJS, TypeScript, Firebase, TailwindCSS, and MaterialUI among others.
-My work involves writing clean, readable, and reusable code to build stunning, fully responsive web applications using the latest coding techniques.
-I am someone who embraces change, so I am always ready to learn and master the newest technologies and trends in the tech world.
+I am a full-stack developer with a core speciality in the MERN/PERN stack.
+My work involves writing clean, readable, and reusable code to build responsive and efficient applications using the latest coding techniques and best practices.
+I am always looking for ways to improve user experiences, mentoring and learning about the newest technologies and trends in the tech world.

 ### I work with: